lucasjoliveau/doc/fr/legal/terms/enterprise.md

 #### Upgrade Service for the Software

-For the duration of this Agreement, the Customer can submit upgrade requests through the appropriate channel (typically Odoo SA’s upgrade service website), in order to convert a database of the Software from any version of the Software to a more recent Covered Version (the « Target Version »).
+For the duration of this Agreement, the Customer can submit upgrade requests through the appropriate channel (typically Konvergo ERP SA’s upgrade service website), in order to convert a database of the Software from any version of the Software to a more recent Covered Version (the « Target Version »).